murraylab/PsychRNN/README.md

 Ehrlich, D. B.<sup>\*</sup>, Stone, J. T.<sup>\*</sup>, Brandfonbrener, D., Atanasov, A., & Murray, J. D. (2021).
 PsychRNN: An Accessible and Flexible Python Package for Training Recurrent Neural Network Models on Cognitive Tasks. *ENeuro, 8*(1). [\[DOI\]](https://doi.org/10.1523/ENEURO.0427-20.2020)

+**Presentation:**

+Prefer listening to a 15 minute talk to see if PsychRNN is for you?
+Check out our [talk at Neuromatch 3.0](https://www.youtube.com/watch?v=OY_Ix-QwB4Y).

 ## Overview

 Full documentation is available at [psychrnn.readthedocs.io](https://psychrnn.readthedocs.io/).